About the Founder

 Regardless of circumstance, they had things in common.
 Their ultimate ambition was to take control of their lives.
 They were very happy when their efforts paid off, and they were very angry when they felt they were being treated unfairly.
 They were willing to work hard on a task when they saw the value of what they were doing, but if they didn't see that value then they spent their time on something else.

-As I worked to understand how to better teach the courses I had to explore how the students were learning.
+I knew that as I worked to understand how to better teach the courses I had to explore how the students were learning.

 I had a few observations:

 - And, of course, many, many students fell into the "I do well on the homework but I can't seem to do well on the exams" camp.
+This may have been the most frustrated group of all.

 Now, without exception, every student I talked to thought they had a study method.
 They studied in a way that made sense to them.
 In reality, however, some students approached their learning in a very haphazard way while others were methodical and disciplined.
-Quite often the student with the better skills outperformed the student who was able to grasp the ideas more quickly.
+Often, the student with the better skills outperformed the student who was able to grasp the ideas more quickly.

 I started coaching the students on how to study the course, and building in assignments that encouraged proper learning strategies.
 I also took away certain crutches.
 In particular I quit allowing equation sheets on exams.
 They had to concentrate on the fundamentals of the course and be able to derive the specific cases, rather than just getting lucky by having the correct equation on a page.